Using R Markdown

 The most common arguments concern whether the final knitted document should contain the code and/or output.
 By default, the final document will show both the code and the output.
 This is useful if you are making a “lab notebook” in which you want to document what was done as well as what the results were.
 However, if you are trying to write a manuscript for publication, you typically will not want the code to show, but you will want to see the output.
 Here are the arguments you can use to control what gets seen:

-• echo=FALSE - If you set echo to FALSE, then the output will be shown but the code will not be.
+, then the output will be shown but the code will not be.include=FALSE

-• include=FALSE - If you set include to FALSE, then neither the output or the code will be shown although the code chunk will be run.
+, then neither the output or the code will be shown although the code chunk will be run.eval=FALSE

 Lets say that I only wanted my output to show for my example code chunk.
 I would then change my code chunk as follows: